AntonioND/giibiiadvance/README.md

 Current goals for 0.2.0
 -----------------------

-- Readme and about text.
-- Auto frameskip.
-- Fix GBA emulation (Linux).
+- Fix GBA emulation in Linux.
 THUMB mode ROR doesn't work right?
-- MBC7 input.

 For 0.3.0
 ---------